Seek Returns logo

 Min

-ANET vs. STX: A comparison of their Operating Margin against the Computer Hardware industry benchmark.
+ANET vs. STX: A comparison of their Operating Profit Margin (TTM) against their respective Communications Equipment and Technology Hardware, Storage & Peripherals industry benchmarks.

 Profitability at a Glance